evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 * For single mutation scans, displays the quantitative log-odds score relative to the target sequence for each possible substitution in each position.
 Each heatmap cell corresponds to exactly one mutant sequence, which will be selected when clicking the cell.
 * For design jobs, each heatmap cell shows the percentage of sequences that contain the particular amino acid in that position.
 The displayed frequencies are updated live based on the currently active selection of designs from other panels.
 If clicking a heatmap cell, any sequences with that amino acid in the position will be selected.

-Use the shift key for multiple selection.
+Use the command/control key for multiple selection.
 Selecting multiple amino acids in the same position acts as an "or" filter, selecting multiple mutations in different positions acts as an "and" filter.
 For example, this functionality can be used to select all designs that retain a given combination of active site residues.

 Clicking on the position label for each column (x-axis) will select all available mutations *but* the WT residue in the target sequence (i.e., all sequences that were changed relative to the target sequence in that position; in the case of fully conserved positions nothing will be selected).
 If you hold the alt key while clicking, the WT residue will be selected instead.